Magellanic penguin on a grassy hill with rocks in the background on Martillo Island near Ushuaia, Argentina

 The W Trek in Patagonia: Everything You Need to Know

 The W Trek or the W Circuit is arguably the most iconic hike in Patagonia—and for good reason!
 This famous hike, which snakes through Chile’s Torres del Paine National Park, passes ancient glaciers, electric blue alpine lakes, and impossibly jagged mountain peaks.
 While this hike is absolutely incredible, it’s not exactly the most straightforward to plan—there’s limited (and expensive!) accommodations along the trail, a confusing array of transportation options that you need to take to get to and from the park, and multiple variations of the hike that you can choose from.
-My husband, Justin, and I have figured out the logistical challenges of planning a trip to Torres del Paine and recently successfully completed the trail.
 So if you’ve got your eyes set on hiking the W Trek in Patagonia, here’s everything you need to know about planning and executing your trip.

 Couple sitting on a rock with Glacier Grande, Cerro Torre, and Laguna Torre in the background in El Chaltén, Argentina